colleennicole223/odin-rock-paper-scissors/README.md

-# The Oden Project - Rock, Paper, Scissors Solution
+# The Odin Project - Rock, Paper, Scissors Solution

-This is a solution to the [Rock 🪨, Paper 📃, Scissors ✂️ challenge on The Oden Project](https://www.theodinproject.com/lessons/foundations-revisiting-rock-paper-scissors).
+This is a solution to the [Rock 🪨, Paper 📃, Scissors ✂️ challenge on The Odin Project](https://www.theodinproject.com/lessons/foundations-revisiting-rock-paper-scissors).
 The Odin Project is a free open-source coding curriculum that provides a comprehensive study path for aspiring developers.

 ## Table of contents